-Applied Economics and Business (AEBS) combines technical training in business with the analytical training of the liberal arts.
+Applied Economics, Business, and Society (AEBS) combines technical training in business with the analytical training of the liberal arts.
 This concentration draws heavily from courses in the Business School and the Economics department so that it offers specific business skills while also exploring how business works in society, on the national level, and in the global context.
-This concentration is designed specifically students who wish to work in business or to pursue an MBA.
-For the course requirements and descriptions for Applied Economics and Business, click here.
+This concentration is designed specifically for students who wish to work in business or to pursue an MBA.

 Social Studies Teaching (SST) prepares students with the coursework requirements for admission to the graduate teacher licensure program at the University of Oregon—UOTeach.
 This concentration does not in and of itself lead to a teaching license.
 Rather, this concentration provides a well-defined content so that students will be prepared to enroll in a graduate program to become licensed to teach Social Studies at the middle or high school level.
-For the course requirements and descriptions for Social Studies Teaching, click here.